bojana-petroska/01_Project/README.md

 - Load the dataset and display the items dynamically on the webpage.
 - Add items to the shopping cart.
 - Display items in the shopping cart.
-- Implement the search functionality to allow users to search for items by various attributes.
+- Implement the search functionality to allow users to search for items by name and size.
-- Implement the filtering functionality to allow users to filter items based on categories.
+- Implement the filtering functionality to allow users to filter items based on categories, size and color.
+- Implement the sorting functionality to allow users to filter items based on price.

 #### *Data Handling and Integration*